-Convinced that the use of nuclear weapons poses the most serious threat to the survival of mankind.
+Convinced that the use of nuclear weapons poses the most serious threat to the survival of mankind,

-2. Citations (Mentions) of past UN Resolutions, Treaties, or Conventions related to your topic/issue:
+2. Citations (Mentions) of past UN Resolutions, Treaties, or Conventions related to your topic/issue, especially those that your country has supported in the past:

-Recalling that the use of nuclear weapons would constitute a crime against humanity, as declared in its resolutions 33/71, 34/83, 35/152, and 36/92,
+Recalling that the use of nuclear weapons would constitute a crime against humanity, as declared in its resolutions 33/71\, 34/83, 35/152, and 36/92,

-Resolutions are cited as Session # / Resolution # - the citation 33/71 would mean Resolution 71 during the 33rd Session of the UN.
-An online library of all UN Resolutions is available at: www.un.org/documents/resga

-3. References to sections of the UN Charter, Declaration of Human Rights, or other International Laws/Frameworks related to your topic/issue:
+- \ General Assembly resolutions are cited as Session # / Resolution # the citation 33/71 would mean Resolution 71 during the 33rd Session of the UN.
+An online library of all UN Resolutions is available here.
+Begin your search with Symbol: A/RES and topic-related words in "Word(s) in the Title." - Ex.
+Symbol: A/RES, Word in the Title: Nuclear (General Assembly) - Ex.
+Symbol S/RES, Word in the Title: Nuclear (Security Council) - \ Security Council resolutions are cited as Resolution # (Year) the citation 2612 (2021) would mean resolution 2612, published in 2021.
+A library of Security Council Resolutions is available here. - 3.
+References to sections of the UN Charter, Declaration of Human Rights, or other International Laws/Frameworks related to your topic/issue, especially sections giving the Security Council the right to do what you are recommending:

-Reaffirming that any use of nuclear weapons would be a violation of the Charter of the United Nations,
+Reaffirming that any use of nuclear weapons would be a violation of the Charter of the United Nations.